Drawing, Painting, Wall work

 Since starting classes with Central Studios in 2012, she has quickly become recognised for her style of delicate abstraction, which brings the viewer into an intimate space with a landscape.
 Adele won the 2016 Rain Moth Gallery River Life Art Prize and has been a finalist in the Rick Amor Drawing Prize; Watershed Art Prize and the Emma Hack Prize.

-She is a regular exhibitor in the SALA Festival and has participated in group shows with Central Studios, Art Images Norwood and the Pastel Society of South Australia.
+She is a regular exhibitor in the SALA Festival and has participated in group shows with Central Studios, Art Images Norwood.

 2014, Island Life, SALA solo show, Waverley House café Mitcham